ulan-24/ansible.openvpn/README.md

 ### Execution
 - Update the global variables in `group_vars/all` for your own VPN server environment.
-- Update the host_vars variable file for each OpenVPN host with your host-specific environment.
+- Update the `host_vars` variable file for each OpenVPN server with your host-specific environment.
 - **Recommended**: Set up vpn virtualenv `mkvirtualenv vpn; pip install -r requirements.txt`
 - Execute the playbook